SonkeWohler/.vim/README.md

 To set this up first clone this repo to your home folder, usually reffered to as `~`.
 This `~/.vim` is also where you would put your vim plugins, since that was a convenient place for me to put this.
 If you have your own folder you can create a subfolder like `~/foreinConfiguration` and you replace any occurance of `~` with that instead.

 No guarantee that this will work on linux.
-I usually use windows, but setup git to change linendings, so it should work fine on any system.
+I usually use windows, but setup git to change linendings, so the files are compatible.

 ## Software